Key takeaways

 "Small business owners" is not a target market.
 "Solo accountants in the US who still use spreadsheets for client onboarding" is.
 Narrow targeting makes every other validation signal sharper: competitors are more relevant, demand is more measurable, pricing is more grounded.

 The difference between a 50 and a 75 is not a better idea.
 It is better homework.
-Most ideas that score in the 40-60 range have a real kernel of value.
-They just have not been pressure-tested against the market yet.
+Most ideas in the 40-60 range have a real kernel of value - they just have not been pressure-tested against the market yet.

 Methodology

-The viability score (0-100) is a composite of market size signals, competitive density, demand evidence, timing indicators, and risk factors.
-The verdict (go/caution/no-go) is derived from the score.
-Every data point is linked to its original source within each report.
+The viability score (0-100) is a composite of market size signals, competitive density, demand evidence, timing, and risk factors.
+The verdict (go/caution/no-go) follows from the score, and every data point links to its original source within the report.

-This dataset includes both free scans and paid deep analyses.
+The primary-risk section uses the subset of analyses where a top-risk label was explicitly stored.
+This dataset includes both free scans and paid deep analyses, and it also includes follow-up improved iterations tied to founder ideas.
 It does not include agency scans or investor packages.
 All data is anonymized.
 No individual ideas, founder names, or company names are disclosed.

 For the full validation methodology, read how Preuve AI validates startup ideas.
 For the scoring formula, see how viability scores work.